carolineh101/prog/README.md

 ## About

-As a coder and fan of prog rock, I created these sites to add some amusement to the music I love.
+As a coder and fan of prog rock, I created these sites to a) add some amusement to the music I love and b) procrastinate on all my actual work.
 Hope you enjoy, and keep an eye out for more songs and features in the future!

 ### Videos